heptarch/heptarch.github.io/projects.md

 ### 2.3 <a href="#tbc">A philo</a><a id="sec-2-3" name="sec-2-3"></a>

 With a state-backed monopoly, this realpolitik just didn't apply to Bell.
-The product offered a healthy supply of money and research problems, but didn't govern the outcome.
+The product ensured a healthy supply of capital and research problems, but didn't govern the outcome.
-In Big Tech, the product is the outcome.
+In modern Big Tech, the product is the outcome.